Important Safety Information

 Suicidal Behavior and Ideation: Antiepileptic drugs (AEDs), including EPRONTIA, increase the risk of suicidal thoughts or behavior in patients taking these drugs for any indication.
 Patients treated with any AED should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.

 Cognitive/Neuropsychiatric Adverse Reactions: EPRONTIA can cause cognitive/neuropsychiatric adverse reactions.
-The most frequent of these can be classified into 3 categories: 1) cognitive-related dysfunction (eg, confusion, difficulty with concentration, difficulty with memory, speech or language problems); 2) psychiatric/behavioral disturbances (eg, depression or mood problems); and 3) somnolence or fatigue.
+The most frequent of these can be classified into 3 categories: 1) cognitive-related dysfunction (eg, confusion, difficulty with concentration, difficulty with memory, speech or language problems), 2) psychiatric/behavioral disturbances (eg, depression or mood problems), and 3) somnolence or fatigue.

 Withdrawal of Antiepileptic Drugs: EPRONTIA should be gradually withdrawn to minimize the potential for seizures or increased seizure frequency.
 If rapid withdrawal is required, appropriate monitoring is recommended.

 Decrease in Bone Mineral Density: EPRONTIA has been shown to decrease bone mineral density (BMD) and bone mineral content in pediatric patients.
-Decreased BMD was correlated with decreased serum bicarbonate, which commonly occurs with topiramate treatment and reflects metabolic acidosis, a known cause of increased bone resorption.
+Decreased BMD was correlated with decreased serum bicarbonate, which commonly occurs with topiramate treatment and reflects metabolic acidosis, a known cause of increased bone resorption

 Negative Effects on Growth (Height and Weight): Negative effects on height and weight have been seen in pediatric patients receiving topiramate treatment.
 EPRONTIA may slow height increase and weight gain; carefully monitor children receiving prolonged topiramate therapy.

 Serious Skin Reactions: Serious skin reactions (Stevens-Johnson Syndrome [SJS] and Toxic Epidermal Necrolysis [TEN]) have been reported in patients receiving topiramate.
-EPRONTIA should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related.
-If signs or symptoms suggest SJS/TEN, use of this drug should not be resumed and alternative therapy should be considered.
+EPRONTIA should be discontinued at the first sign of a rash, unless the rash is clearly not drug related.
+If signs or symptoms suggest SJS/TEN, use of this drug should not be resumed, and alternative therapy should be considered.
 Inform patients about the signs of serious skin reactions.

 Hyperammonemia and Encephalopathy (Without and With Concomitant Valproic Acid Use): EPRONTIA treatment can cause hyperammonemia with or without encephalopathy, the risk of which appears to be dose-related, and which has been reported more frequently with concomitant use of valproic acid.
 In patients who develop unexplained lethargy, vomiting, or changes in mental status associated with topiramate, hyperammonemic encephalopathy should be considered and an ammonia level should be measured.

 Kidney Stones: EPRONTIA can cause an increased risk of kidney stones.
 The concomitant use of topiramate with any other drug producing metabolic acidosis, or potentially in patients on a ketogenic diet, may increase the risk of kidney stone formation.
 An increase in urinary calcium and a marked decrease in urinary citrate have been observed in topiramate-treated pediatric patients.
-This increased ratio of urinary calcium/citrate increases the risk of kidney stones and/or nephrocalcinosis.
+This increased urinary calcium/citrate ratio increases the risk of kidney stones and/or nephrocalcinosis.
 Instruct patients to stay well hydrated while taking EPRONTIA.

 Hypothermia With Concomitant Valproic Acid Use: Hypothermia has been reported in association with topiramate use with concomitant valproic acid both in conjunction with hyperammonemia and in the absence of hyperammonemia.
 Consider discontinuation of topiramate or valproate in patients who develop hypothermia.
 Clinical management should include examination of blood ammonia levels.